 What are the requirements to get a business line of credit?

-If you haven’t had a business line of credit before, a lender may look at individual credit history.
+If you haven’t had a business line of credit before, a lender may look at individual credit history, including personal lines of credit (such as credit cards), to understand how you might handle and appropriately use a business line of credit.

 You can apply for a business line of credit before you need one, say if you’re worried about cash flow, or wait until you’re actually ready to use the funds.
 Understanding why you want the credit line may help you present a strong case to lenders when you apply.